elastic/kibana/packages/kbn-config-schema/README.md

 #### `schema.mapOf()`

-Validates input data as a map with the keys and values being validated against predefined schema.
+Validates input data as a map with the keys and values being validated against the predefined schema.

 __Output type:__ `Map<TKey, TValue>`